ahmedsaeed548/chatPods/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the project, add source 'https://github.com/ahmedsaeed548/chatPodsDemo.git' in your podfile and then add pod 'NameOfYourPod'

 ## Requirements